Campaign

 We must stop this renewed push for the normalisation of brothels, pimping, and the commercial sexual exploitation of women.

-Stopping this referral is crucial.
+Writing to your MP is crucial.
 It gives South Australia a fighting chance at more balanced, protective reform—reform that aims to reduce, not expand, the exploitation of women.